keithbuhler/keithbuhler.github.io/index.md

 ### Courses Taught, University of Kentucky

-1. Business Ethics  (x2, upper level, 30 students)
+- Business Ethics
-2. Health Care Ethics (x2, upper level 30 students)
+- Health Care Ethics
-3. Introduction to Philosophy (x2, 30 students)
+- Introduction to Philosophy
-4. Ethics (x4, 30 students)
-5. Logic (x2, 30 students)
+- Introduction to Ethics
+- Introduction to Logic

 ### Asbury University

-6. Philosophy of Religion (upper level, independent study)
+- Philosophy of Religion
-7. Philosophy of C.S.
-Lewis (upper level, 6 students)
+- Philosophy of C.S.
+Lewis
-8. Virtue Ethics, Ancient and Modern (upper level, 8 students)
+- Virtue Ethics, Ancient and Modern
-9. Introduction to Philosophy (x6, 40 students)\newline
+- Introduction to Philosophy

 ### Biola University

-11. Philosophy of Science (as Teaching Assistant)
+- Philosophy of Science (as Teaching Assistant)

+### Freedom Project Academy

+- Introduction to Philosophy

+### Veritas Academy

+- Humanities: The British Literature of the Inklings

+### Torrey Academy

+- Plato
+- Aristotelian Logic
+- Humanities: Ancient Literature, Philosophy, and History
+- Humanities: Medieval Literature, Philosophy, and History
+- Humanities: American Literature, Philosophy, and History
+- Shakespeare
+- Humanities: The British Literature of the Inklings

 <br>